 Entire Iraq Spring Tour

-The second half of this trip takes us to the autonomous region of Iraqi Kurdistan.
+The second half of Entire Iraq Tour takes us to the autonomous region of Iraqi Kurdistan.
 Northern Iraq offers not only safety, but stunning mountain ranges with more than 3000 archaeological sites and some of the most friendly and welcoming people on the planet.

 The trip takes us to the world’s most important Yazidi shrine at Lalesh (40 KM from Mosul), before heading north to Duhok, Saddam’s former palace, Amadiya, Sulamaniyah and back to UNESCO World Heritage Site, Erbil.

-- Meet your Rocky road tour leader and fellow travelers at Baghdad airport in the afternoon.
-Due to the high-level airport security formalities, we will have to wait for each other and all meet before we leave the airport as one group.
+- We meet up in Baghdad airport at an arranged time in the afternoon.
+Due to the high-level airport security formalities, we will have to wait for each other and leave the airport as one group.

 - Meet up with our local guide and fixer who will give an introduction on travelling in Iraq and a breakdown of the itinerary for our stay.